 - Short-haired Gerberian Shepskies are suited to work outside of homes, to work in general compared to long-haired ones.

-- Due to the difference in their aptitude for working in different environments, short-haired gerberian Shepskies are more likely to behave in an aloof manner to the stranger.
+- Due to the difference in their aptitude for working in different environments, short-haired gerberian Shepskies are more likely to behave in an aloof manner to strangers.

 Is Long haired German shepherd cross husky Good to have?